-Access to online materials is spread over 6 units to facilitate progressive studies at a manageable pace and one continues to have online access for the course duration after graduation; this means one can study at one's own convenience and one is not tied to specific viewing times.
+Access to online materials is spread over 6 units to facilitate progressive studies at a manageable pace and one continues to have online access for the course duration and for the year after your course completion.; this means one can study at one's own convenience and one is not tied to specific viewing times.

-About 10 days after access is given there is a zoom tutorial to allow discussions and to do some cohort learning exercises; attendance at these tutorials (held from 7.00- 8.30pm) is essential learning.
-The times below give a broad idea of the access dates, but a detailed schedule will be provided when you apply for the course.
+About 10 days after access is given there is a zoom tutorial to allow discussions and to do some learning exercise; attendance at these tutorials (held from 7.30-9pm) is essential learning.
+The times below give a broad idea of the access dates but a detailed schedule will be provided when you apply for the course.